Do you have a background in technical IT assistance and an interest in management? If yes, an IT manager position could be ideal for you.

 Public speaking skills

-Companies generally look for candidates who have experience working as team leads in IT security, database, or network technology.
+Companies generally look for candidates with experience working as team leads in IT security, database, or network technology.

-If you are seeking a role in this position, then you must fulfil IT manager education requirements and undertake considerable on-the-job training and industry experience.
+Suppose you seek a role in this position.
+You must fulfil IT manager education requirements and undertake considerable on-the-job training and industry experience.

 Complete a bachelor's degree in information technology, computer science, or a related field.